ggabbiani/OFL/orthodocs/foundation/core.md

     fl_dbg_Context(labels=false,symbols=false,components,dimensions=false,assertions=false,color=true)

 Debug context constructor module.
-This constructor setup its context special variable according to its parameters, then executes a children() call.
+This constructor setup its context special variables according to its parameters, then executes a children() call.
 The typical usage is the following:

     fl_dbg_Context(...) {